jmote-noaa/SSP-Data-Forums/jupyterdays/CODE_OF_CONDUCT.md

 ### Consequences of Unacceptable Behavior

 Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
-This applies to any Jupyterdays events and platforms, either online or in-person.
-If a participant engages in behavior that violates this code of conduct, the teaching team may warn the offender and or engage the Jupyterdays organizing team to investigate the Code of Conduct violation and impose appropriate sanctions.
+This applies to any Data Forums events and platforms, either online or in-person.
+If a participant engages in behavior that violates this code of conduct, the teaching team may warn the offender and or engage the Data Forums organizing team to investigate the Code of Conduct violation and impose appropriate sanctions.

 ## Incident Reporting Guidelines

-If someone violates the Code of Conduct during a Jupyterdays event or in an online space outside of organised events, we ask that you report it to the Jupyterdays organizing team.
-The current Jupyterdays organizing team is Patrick Walls, Warren Code and Tiffany Timbers.
-An email to tiffany.timbers@stat.ubc.ca will be seen by
+If someone violates the Code of Conduct during a Jupyterdays event or in an online space outside of organised events, we ask that you report it to the Data Forums organizing team.
+The current Jupyterdays organizing team is Jonathon Mote, Kyle Metta, Katie Fillingham, and Alison Krepp.
+An email to jonathon.mote@noaa.gov will be seen by
-Tiffany Timbers.
-To report a Jupyterdays code of conduct violation that will not be seen by Tiffany Timbers, an alternative contact person is Warren Code.
-His email is warcode@science.ubc.ca.
+Jonathon Mote.

 ## Attribution
 - Derived from the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)